leadr-msu/builtheritage/index.md

 In the main LEADR lab.
 We have four printers available.
 Please do bear in mind that printing takes quite a long time and you will need to plan ahead for this.

 5. Will there be guidance for beginners who have never used the tools?
 Yes!
 There will be dedicated workshops on how to use the tools.

+6. If I find an stl file of my site online already can I use that?
+No, you can use measurements or guidelines but you cannot reproduce a model that has already been created.
+You have to build the 3D model yourself in SketchUp.